incognitochain/incognito-cli/commands.md

    evm unshield --privateKey PRIVATE_KEY --tokenID TOKEN_ID --amount AMOUNT

 DESCRIPTION:
-   This function helps withdraw an EVM (ETH/BNB/ERC20/BEP20) token out of the Incognito network.The un-shielding process consists the following operations.
+   This function helps withdraw an EVM (ETH/BNB/ERC20/BEP20, etc.) token out of the Incognito network.
+The un-shielding process consists the following operations.
       1. Users burn the token inside the Incognito chain.
       2. After the burning is success, wait for 1-2 Incognito blocks and retrieve the corresponding burn proof from the Incognito chain.
       3. After successfully retrieving the burn proof, users submit the burn proof to the smart contract to get back the corresponding public token.
 This step will ask for users' EVM PRIVATE KEY to proceed.
 Note that ONLY UNTIL this step, it is feasible to estimate the actual un-shielding fee (mainly is the fee interacting with the smart contract).